Per the setup email RimuHosting will add their public key to the /root/.ssh/authorized_keys file.

 Run /etc/init.d/sshd restart after making the sshd_config file change.

 Have you set a custom SSHPort in /etc/ssh/sshd_config?
-Then remember to mention that when you submit a support ticket with us.
+Then remember to mention that when you submit a support ticket with us or via our SSH access page.

 A custom SSH Port is actually a pretty reasonable idea.
 Since most brute force ssh attacks only try the default (22) port.